Afshintm/GSearch.Api/README.md

 Get request to search some keywords in google and count the target url position in the result: `http://localhost:53132/search?keywords=online%20title%20search&url=www.infotrack.com.au`
 Get request and specify the maximum 50 result in search and keywords as well as target url: `http://localhost:53132/search?keywords=online%20title%20search&url=www.infotrack.com.au&num=50`

+### Using Generic classes to add Bing search as a bonus point ###
+The generic class GenericSearchServices<T> give us an option to use different search engine like bing.
+This means that the route ~/bing/search will do the search using Bing website.
+The full route is `http://localhost:53132/bing/search?keywords=online%20title%20search&url=www.infotrack.com.au`

 ### Technical spec ###

 In this project, microsoft recommended approach of using HttpClient and HttpClientFactory has been followed.
 Autofac is used for DI and for Unit tests Mock and a Fake implementation of HttpMessageHandler.